CogentRoleplayCommunity/FogentRoleplay/src/Magic/Miracles/Miracles.md

 When the Bright Lord gave onto the first loyal women of Fellkind his children, the resulting offspring were the first Brightkin of Terra.
-Brightkin have the ability to use the power of the Brighlord, known as Miracles.
+Brightkin have the ability to use the power of the Bright Lord, known as Miracles.
 To perform a Miracle, Light is channeled through specific strong emotion or memories to receive a desired effect.
 Miracles require training and practice to use, harnessing one's emotions.
 Most Brightkin don't devote themselves to mastering Miracles, though they enjoy the benefits of near immortality.

 ![Copyright](Miracles.png)